'It exceeded my expectations and opened up my mind'

 “The first cohort met the goal – to get the skills to pursue innovation – and they are now putting down roots at D3,” she says.
 “After completing the course, they decided to work within innovation pedagogy at D3.
 That’s very gratifying.”

 Find out more about the Centre for Engineering and Society’s Graduate Certificate in Innovation, Technology and Society.
+The application deadline for Winter 2018 enrolment has been extended until November 30 for Canadian/permanent residents.

 Find an expert